Ben8t/kestra-elt-project/README.md

 3️⃣ Fill a `.env` file (you can see an example in the `.env.template`).
 All values should be encoded in base64.
 You can find more information in [Kestra Secret documentation](https://kestra.io/docs/concepts/secret).

-4️⃣ Run Kestra: `docker-compose up-d` and open your web browser at http://localhost:8080, you should see the Kestra UI.
+4️⃣ Run Kestra: `docker-compose up -d` and open your web browser at http://localhost:8080, you should see the Kestra UI.

 5️⃣ Deploy all resources with Terraform:
 * `terraform init`